-Because the Trust is not regulated under the CEA, the Sponsor is not required to, and will not, operate the Trust in compliance with the CEA or the regulations of the CFTC.
-Neither the Sponsor nor the Trustee is subject to regulation by the CFTC as a commodity pool operator or a commodity trading advisor in connection with the operation of the Trust.
-Consequently, Shareholders will not have the regulatory protections provided to investors in commodity pools that are regulated under the CEA.
+The Trust will not hold or trade in commodity futures contracts regulated by the CEA, as administered by the CFTC.
+Furthermore, the Sponsor believes that the Trust is not a commodity pool for purposes of the CEA, and that neither the Sponsor nor the Trustee is subject to regulation by the CFTC as a commodity pool operator or a commodity trading advisor in connection with the operation of the Trust.
+Consequently, Shareholders will not have the regulatory protections provided to investors in CEA-regulated instruments or commodity pools.